MediaMath/lambda-cron/README.md

 * Global: Custom values that will have effect to all environments created.
 * Default: Default value for options in case no custom values are specified (by environment or globally)

-First level of preference is *Environment*, followed by *Global* and finally *Default*.
-When creating and environment some settings can be customized by environment, others globally and others with default values.
+Highest level of preference is *Environment*, followed by *Global* and finally *Default*.
+Each option in the settings can set the value from different levels.
+Higher level of preference overwrite lower levels.

 Settings are saved in a YAML file.
 Each environment is defined with a root key the YAML as the global settings with the key *global*.